PTEN (gene): Brain function and autism

 Defects of the PTEN gene have been cited to be a potential cause of autism spectrum disorders.

 When defective, PTEN protein interacts with the protein of a second gene known as Tp53 to dampen energy production in neurons.
 This severe stress leads to a spike in harmful mitochondrial DNA changes and abnormal levels of energy production in the cerebellum and hippocampus, brain regions critical for social behavior and cognition.
 When PTEN protein is insufficient, its interaction with p53 triggers deficiencies and defects in other proteins that also have been found in patients with learning disabilities including autism.
 People with autism and PTEN mutations may have macrocephaly (unusually large heads).

 Patients with defective PTEN can develop cerebellar mass lesions called dysplastic gangliocytomas or Lhermitte–Duclos disease.

 Cell regeneration

 PTEN's strong link to cell growth inhibition is being studied as a possible therapeutic target in tissues that do not traditionally regenerate in mature animals, such as central neurons.
-PTEN deletion mutants have recently been shown to allow nerve regeneration in mice.
+PTEN deletion has been shown to promote nerve regeneration in mice.

 As a drug target

 PTEN inhibitors

 Bisperoxovanadium compounds may have a neuroprotective effect after CNS injury.
 PTEN is inhibited by sarcopoterium.

+PTEN is one of the targets of the oncomiR, MIRN21.